RealismusModding/FS17_seasons/README.md

 ### Warnings for gameplay
 - Do not fast forward faster than 6000x on singleplayer (preferable even slower)
-- Do not fast forward faster than 1200x on multiplayer (120x is even better) The game will get out of sync with the extra load of Seasons
+- Do not fast forward faster than 1200x on multiplayer (120x is even better)
+- The game will get out of sync with the extra load of Seasons
+- The released version of this mod does not work with save games created using any previous versions.
+Delete the old version and start a new save game.

 ## Mod conflicts
 Do not load multiple map mods.
 Only load the map you are using!